vizgroup/DynamicEffect/README.md

 - Offset: the time when GA effect begins to appear, e.g.,
 	```
-	Offset = 3 //the unit is second
+	Offset = 3 //the begin index of unit, in terms of speed
 	```

 - Repetition: the number of times GA occurs, e.g.,